jaydenseric/ruck/readme.md

   unloading of component CSS file dependencies served by Ruck via the public directory or CDN.
-Ruck’s [`routePlanForContentWithCss`](./routePlanForContentWithCss.mjs) function can be imported and used to create route details for content with CSS file dependencies.
+Ruck’s [`routePlanForContentWithCss`](./routePlanForContentWithCss.mjs) function can be imported and used to create route plan for content with CSS file dependencies.

   Here is an example for a website that has a home page, a `/blog` page that